gvwilson/thirdbit/src/fiction/cloudherd/index.md

 So had the trees,
 except they hadn't been talking so much as *being* in a way that meant… something.
-She groaned and rolled over as it slipped away from her.
+She groaned and rolled over as the memory slipped away from her.

-She stared at the wall,
+She stared at the ceiling,
-then sighed and extricated herself from her duvet.
+then at the dark scribbles on her forearms, and then sighed and extricated herself from her duvet.
 She felt exhausted,
 but she knew she wouldn't be able to get back to sleep, and she could hear Granna Fee and her mother in her head:
 "If you don't know what to do, do something useful."

-Half an hour later she had (quietly) swept the downstairs floor and mended the sleeve on Indy's second-best shirt.
+Half an hour later she had swept the downstairs floor as quietly as she could and mended the sleeve on her mother's second-best shirt.
 The sky was brightening,
-though it would still be a while before the sun climbed over the mountains sternward.
+though it would still be a while before the sun climbed over the mountains to starboard.
-She could get the seeds out of another bucket of thimbleberries, or she could go for a short ride on Pillow or Big Blue and deal with the thimbleberries later.
+She could get the seeds out of some more thimbleberries, or she could go for a short ride on Pillow or Big Blue and deal with the thimbleberries later.
-It only took a moment to decide: this was basically extra time, so it wasn't like she was actually shirking chores, and after what had happened to Thokmay yesterday, she wanted—she wasn't sure what she wanted, but sitting at the kitchen table wasn't it.
+It only took a moment to decide: she had already done some chores, so it wasn't like she was actually shirking, and after what had happened to Thokmay yesterday, she wanted—she wasn't sure what she wanted, but sitting at the kitchen table wasn't it.

 She was halfway across the square before she noticed the two soldiers standing by the gate.
 One was Private Kechen,
-her expression as blank as ever as she watched Noxy approach.
+her expression blank as she watched Noxy approach.
 She couldn't remember the other one's name, but at least he knew how to smile, so he was the one she spoke to.